 What do ICT students go on to do?

 A number of students have gone on to study graphic design, computer science/computing courses.
-Others have used the qualification to find work in the Media- digital journalism, publishing and editing and also in large organisations such as shipping, NHS, etc.
+Others have used the qualification to find work in the Health Service and in media-publishing and editing.